ghale/devnexus-gradle-worst-practices/README.md

-# G3-gradle-worst-practices
+# devnexus-gradle-worst-practices
-Slides and demos from my G3 Summit Gradle Worst Practices presentation.
+Slides and demos from my DevNexus Gradle Worst Practices presentation.

 ## Layout
 - src/docs - The asciidoc sources for the slides